dubeyshrutii/Online-Retail-Analysis-----PowerBI/README.md

 🔹 Insights

-1] Leading Product Categories:

-- Paper Craft Items and Amazon Fee Products are consistently the top-selling categories across all regions, far surpassing other products in demand.
-- Products like Jumbo Bags and White Handcrafted Items have moderate demand but remain niche compared to the top categories.
+➤ Analyzing the entire data, the online retail business has gained 9.66M revenue, 4.328K customers and has 3.85k products.

+1] Seasonal Trends
+- Revenue patterns reveal a stable trend during the first eight months, with average monthly revenue of approximately ₹622K.
+- A significant revenue surge begins in September and peaks in November at ₹1.6M, highlighting strong seasonal demand during the holiday period.
+- The last quarter's performance indicates that retail sales are highly influenced by seasonal factors, suggesting opportunities for targeted promotions during these months.

-2] Revenue Insights & Profitability Outlook:
+2] Country-wise Revenue Analysis

-- The **United Kingdom** leads in revenue contribution, accounting for over 85% of total sales revenue (**98.6M** out of **115.8M**),followed by **Netherlands** and **Germany**.
-- Top-selling products by quantity, such as **Paper Craft,Little Birdie Items** and **Medieval Ceramic Top Storage Jar** Products, show consistent demand, offering opportunities to expand production or optimize supply chains.
+- The top-performing countries include UK, Netherlands, Germany, France, and Ireland, which collectively contribute to a significant portion of the overall revenue.
+- Countries like Australia and Spain show potential for growth, while regions such as Asia and Africa currently exhibit minimal demand.
+- To maximize profitability, the company should focus on high-performing regions and explore strategies to expand in untapped markets.

+3] Customer Analysis
+- The analysis indicates a balanced distribution of revenue among the top 10 customers, with no single customer contributing disproportionately.
-- **Occasional customers** dominate the revenue contribution, accounting for **95.7%** of the total revenue, indicating an opportunity to focus on converting them into regular customers through loyalty programs or targeted campaigns.
+- Occasional customers contribute 95.7% of total revenue, highlighting an opportunity to convert them into regular customers through loyalty programs.

-3] Sales Performance Over Time (Trend Analysis):

-- A notable revenue spike occurs in October and November, suggesting the influence of seasonal events or promotional campaigns.
-- Consistent low-revenue months like January and February may indicate opportunities to introduce targeted marketing strategies during slower periods.
+- Additionally, the minimal revenue difference (7%) between the top two customers indicates a diverse customer base, reducing dependency on individual customers and minimizing concentration risks.

+4] Regional Analysis
+- Countries such as the UK, Netherlands, Germany, France, and Ireland are generating significant revenue and demand for products.
+- Australia and Switzerland show moderate activity, indicating growth opportunities with increased marketing efforts.
+- Regions like Africa, Asia, and Russia currently lack demand, suggesting these markets may not align with the current product offerings or marketing strategies.

-4] Impact of Sales Strategies:
+5] Impact of Sales Strategies:

-- **Afternoon **sales hours consistently outperform other time slots in terms of quantity.
+- **Afternoon** sales hours consistently outperform other time slots in terms of quantity.
 - Larger product bundles and curated gift sets generate higher profitability when promoted as premium offerings.

-5] Regional Analysis:

-- Europe remains the dominant revenue generator, especially the **UK** and **Germany**, followed by growing markets like **France** and **Netherlands**.
-- Certain products like **Jumbo Bags** perform exceptionally well in **Ireland**, indicating region-specific preferences.

 6] Opportunities for Market Expansion: